alexa-games/litexa/docs/book/localization.md

 :::tip Note
 This method only localizes utterances and say/reprompt strings.
-Strings in code are not captured; this means that slotbuilder functions, `context.say.push` calls, function calls that may use strings, and inline slot definitions are not localized.
-You will need to handle localization in these functions themselves.
+Strings in code are not captured; if you use slot builders, inline slot definitions, or inline code speech injection, you will need to do the localization in the same location.

-You can pass `context.language` to code to retrieve the Litexa language.
+See [Localization in code](#localization-in-code) for details on implementing this.
 :::

 To localize your skill with this method to a new language, there are 2 steps.

 First, you will need to generate a
-`localization.json` in your project root via the Litexa command line.
+`localization.json` in your project root via the Litexa command line:

-Use:

 ```bash
 litexa localize